Before the Argument — What the Four Series Establish Individually

 Regulation that addresses the consent failure without addressing the measurement crisis produces consent mechanisms that are technically compliant but operationally meaningless — because the institutions evaluating compliance are using measurement systems that cannot see the harm the consent mechanisms were designed to address.
 The GDPR cookie banner is the documented example: technically compliant, functionally a dark pattern, measurably ineffective at producing the informed consent it was designed to require.

 Addressing the measurement crisis without addressing the capture mechanism produces better data about a harm that continues.
-Addressing neurotoxic damage through public health interventions without addressing the mechanism that produces the damage is medical treatment without source removal — it helps individuals who receive treatment while the exposure continues at population scale.
+Addressing the downstream effects through public-health interventions without addressing the mechanism that drives the exposure is treatment without source removal — it helps individuals while the exposure continues at population scale.

 The loop requires a response at the level of the loop.
-That means: modification of the capture mechanism itself (the algorithmic design that produces the exposure); reform of the consent architecture (legibility standards that actually require comprehensible disclosure); adoption of alternative metrics (measurements that can see what GDP cannot); and public acknowledgment of the neurotoxic damage (clinical frameworks that allow individuals and institutions to understand what has happened to them).
+That means: modification of the capture mechanism itself (the algorithmic design that drives the exposure); reform of the consent architecture (legibility standards that actually require comprehensible disclosure); adoption of alternative metrics (measurements that can see what GDP cannot); and honest public accounting of the suspected harms (research and framing that let individuals and institutions understand what may be happening, without overstating what has been measured).

 The closing question of Saga I is not: how do we protect individuals from the extraction machine?
 It is: who has the standing, the authority, and the institutional capacity to modify the machine itself?
 That question is what Saga II answers.